vidhanbhonsle/Part-3-IBM-Oceania/README.md

 This steps involves creating a virtual device on IBM cloud by selecting IOT Platform service from your IBM Cloud

 ### Step 2: Create Node-RED application on IBM Cloud

+For connecting IoT device with IBM Cloud and send the data forward to user application, we are creating Node-RED application on IBM Cloud

+### Step 3: Create IoT platform resource on IBM Cloud

 This steps involves creating a virtual device on IBM cloud by selecting IOT Platform service from your IBM Cloud

 ### Step 1: Python code for Visual Recognition